Lesie-23/Olist-Ecommerce-Analytics/README.md

 > **The analysis flow:** Overview shows the overall business picture → Customer Insights investigates retention and customer value → Logistics & Operations examines delivery and freight performance → Products & Reviews looks at customer satisfaction and its relationship with delivery performance.

-## Problem Statement:
+## Problem Statement

 Olist is a Brazilian e-commerce marketplace serving customers across multiple regions and product categories.
 Despite generating R$13.59M in revenue from approximately 96K customers, nearly 97% of customers made only one purchase during the period analyzed.

 This raises concerns around customer retention and the consistency of the customer experience, particularly as delivery performance, freight costs, and review scores vary across regions and product categories.
 Olist needs to understand these patterns to identify the key areas affecting customer value, delivery performance, and satisfaction.

-The business needs to answer five questions:
+The analysis focuses on five key questions:

 - **How strong is customer retention?**